Digital marketing in South Africa: a 2026 guide

 Why is South Africa a mobile-first market?

 Most South Africans reach the internet through a phone, not a desktop.
-With mobile connections exceeding the total population and data still a real cost for many users, every campaign has to assume a small screen and a careful data budget.
+DataReportal's Digital 2025 report records mobile connections exceeding the total population and the average user spending several hours a day online, mostly on mobile, and with data still a real cost for many users, every campaign has to assume a small screen and a careful data budget.

 Practically, this means fast-loading, mobile-optimised pages, lightweight images, and creative built for vertical viewing.
 A site that is slow or heavy on a mid-range Android phone loses customers before they see your offer.
 Mobile-first is not a nice-to-have here; it is the baseline.